-This section will build upon the critical recommendations highlighted in Section 3.2 by mapping out the players and stakeholders who would ideally be involved in the policy-making process.
+105. This section will build upon the critical recommendations highlighted in section III.C by mapping out the players and stakeholders who would ideally be involved in the policymaking process.
 Furthermore, the envisioned links, relations and interactions between the actors in order to transform policy priorities and outcomes successfully will be highlighted.
 While the stakeholders will be mentioned as a list starting from the highest to the lowest level of aggregation, the relations between them should not be hierarchical but cooperative and based as much as possible on an equal footing.

-4.1 Public administration
+A. Public administration

-National governments
+National Governments

-- National governments should recognise that urban areas represent the powerbases of national competitiveness, productivity and growth.
-The higher quality of life that provides the availability of urban services such as water, energy and waste management attract urban populations, concentrating the potential for growth in cities; as such, national governments should enable local administrations to provide these in a sustainable fashion, using technology to address resource finiteness.
-Furthermore, national governments should work with city representatives to ensure that urban mobility policies serve their purpose of unleashing this development growth potential and identify ways in which obstacles to productivity and economic development such as traffic congestion, lack of accessibility and high road risks can be removed. - The role of national governments is critical in providing funding, as is a critical appraisal of projects and strategies that require major investments.
-This includes both investments in services that improve the quality of living conditions in cities (provision of energy, water and sanitation and waste management) and those providing access to urban opportunities (sustainable transport infrastructure and services). - National governments should recognise the intrinsic link between the spatial layout and geography of urban areas and access urban populations have to opportunities within cities.
-In doing so, they should support the integration of land use planning and transport policies at local level.
-Setting up and maintaining a land use inventory, which local authorities can access, is an important prerequisite. - National governments should in cooperation with international institutions if needed set up a national urban infrastructure funds with the express goal of enabling cities to work towards reaching target 11.2 of the SDGs.
-Eligibility for such funding should be linked with the implementation of integrated urban development strategies (such as Sustainable Urban Mobility Plans), and the decision on disbursing and approving the funding should follow an appraisal procedure taking common elements into account. - Cooperation between national and local level governments should take place in a well-defined framework considering the potential to create value that the provision of urban services and transport projects bears for private businesses in urban areas.
+106. National Governments should recognize that urban areas represent the powerbases of national competitiveness, productivity and growth.
+The higher quality of life that provides the availability of urban services such as water, energy and waste management attract urban populations, concentrating the potential for growth in cities; as such, national Governments should enable local administrations to provide these in a sustainable fashion, using technology to address resource finiteness.
+Furthermore, national Governments should work with city representatives to ensure that urban mobility policies serve their purpose of unleashing this development growth potential and identify ways in which obstacles to productivity and economic development - such as traffic congestion, lack of accessibility and high road risks - can be removed.

+107. The role of national Governments is critical in providing funding, as is a critical appraisal of projects and strategies that require major investments.
+This includes both investments in services that improve the quality of living conditions in cities (provision of energy, water and sanitation and waste management) and those providing access to urban opportunities (sustainable transport infrastructure and services).

+108. National Governments should recognize the intrinsic link between the spatial layout and geography of urban areas and access urban populations have to opportunities within cities.
+In doing so, they should support the integration of land-use planning and transport policies at local level.
+Setting up and maintaining a land-use inventory, which local authorities can access, is an important prerequisite.

+109. National Governments should - in cooperation with international institutions if needed - set up a national urban infrastructure funds with the express goal of enabling cities to work towards reaching target 11.2 of the Sustainable Development Goals.
+Eligibility for such funding should be linked with the implementation of integrated urban development strategies (such as sustainable urban mobility plans), and the decision on disbursing and approving the funding should follow an appraisal procedure taking common elements into account.

+110. Cooperation between national and local-level governments should take place in a well-defined framework considering the potential to create value that the provision of urban services and transport projects bears for private businesses in urban areas.
 Cities should be allowed to capture a share of this value and mandated to reinvest it into urban services to improve the quality of life within the area.